 DuoTrav Eye Drops or used too many drops, immediately telephone your doctor or the

-Poisons Information Centre on 13 11 26 for advice or go to Accident and Emergency
+Poisons Information Centre on 13 11 26 in Australia or the National Poisons Centre

 If DuoTrav Eye Drops are accidentally swallowed, or if you use too many drops, you